Skip to content

 Cost Forecasting

-For more detail, click the pencil icon next to a cost code to open Advanced Forecasting.
+For more detail, click the pencil icon next to a cost code to open Advanced Forecasting, where you can break down costs by:

-You can export these details so your team can review how forecasts were built and adjust them in future months.
+You can export these details for team review and future adjustments.

 Cashflow